madhavgaba/gutterIcon/README.md

 ### For Java Files

 1. Open a Java file containing an interface
-2. Look for the "Implemented by" CodeLens above interface declarations
+2. Look for the "Implementations" CodeLens above interface declarations
 3. Click on the CodeLens to see all implementing classes
 4. Click on any implementation to navigate to it
 5. When there's only one implementation, you'll be taken directly to it